oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 policies             ["default" "vault-demo-app-policy"]
 ```

 **NOTE**: I could not find documentation about the warning _Endpoint ignored these unrecognized parameters_.
-It seems `vault CLI` is sending default parameters not required by the target API in this case.
+In this case, it seems `vault CLI` is sending default parameters not required by the target API.
 The command equivalent API call can be displayed using the `-output-curl-string` flag after the subcommand, for example:

 ```bash
 vault token create -output-curl-string -policy=vault-demo-app-policy